Aston Martin DB7 Vantage V12 For Sale

 down a rabbit hole of other complexities (air bags are not mix and match!)

-and I really wanted to keep the DB7 interior looking like a DB7.
+and I really wanted to keep the DB7 interior looking like a DB7 despite my other

-I sourced some JLR shifters and these were grafted onto the back of the steering wheel by cutting away the foam and drilling and tapping the steel spoke beneath.
+I sourced some JLR shifters and grafted them onto the back of the steering wheel by cutting away the foam and drilling and tapping the steel spoke beneath.
+This all sounds simple enough, but the shifter bodies needed careful reshaping and getting the location, profile and angles just right was far from easy!
 They work very well and again have been assumed to be OEM.
 Again I have been asked to convert other steering wheels, but as yet this remains the only one.

 18. 6 Speed automatic gearbox conversion.